zadnap/odin-curriculum/git/foundations_git/commit_messages.md

 #### Subject

-A brief summary of the change you made to the project.
+A brief skibidi of the change you made to the project.

 ```text
 This is the change I made to the codebase